ohhyungu/Team-UChecked/README.md

 - Key files:
   - `main.py`: Main execution script.
   - `mobius.py`: Handles communication with the Mobius server.
+  - `sensor_data.py`: Sends sensor data (temperature and presence) to the Mobius server and stores it in a database.
+   - `control_data.py`: Analyzes sensor data and sends commands (e.g., turn on/off heating) to the Mobius server.
+   - `actuator_control.py`: Retrieves commands from the Mobius server and executes actions accordingly.

 ### 3. Virtual Beacon
 - Simulates student ID input and transmits it to the Mobius server.